abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

 - Add Abtion's calender to your own google calender to stay on point with public holidays, free days, internal days and birthdays
 - Turn on 'effective meetings' in your calendar settings and set 20 min as default for scheduling meetings

+## Awareness of our precious time
+To be sure we are use our time sufficiently, get paid for the work we deliver, continuously getting better at estimating project and to make sure we don't work too less/much, we track all of our time.
+Time tracking has nothing to do with surveillance or performance monitoring.
+It is simply a matter of getting our principles in regard to our 4 dww, our invoices and proposals right.

+Therefore an introduction to our way of tracking time right here!
+We expect that you track on average 7.5 hours per day (excluding lunch), equivalent to 30 hours per week.

 ## Taking time off
 Don’t be shy and remember to use your vacation time!
 We believe it helps to motivate, inspire and refocus.